vaginessa/Wifi_Mac_Change/README.md

 If you paid for this Source Code or Application get a refund because you didn't pay me. asm301

-Android Studio 1.5.1
+Android Studio 2.1.3
-Gradle 2.8
+Gradle 2.14.1
-compileSdkVersion 23
+compileSdkVersion 24
 minSdkVersion 17
-buildToolsVersion "23.0.2"
+buildToolsVersion "24.0.2"

-RootShell and RootTools belong to someone else https://github.com/Stericson You can find the latest release here: https://github.com/Stericson/RootShell/releases You can find more information at our wiki: https://github.com/Stericson/RootShell/wiki
+Wifi Mac Change for Android can be found at https://github.com/asm301/Wifi_Mac_Change RootShell and RootTools belong to someone else https://github.com/Stericson You can find the latest release here: https://github.com/Stericson/RootShell/releases You can find more information at our wiki: https://github.com/Stericson/RootShell/wiki